 This hike begins in the New Territories, directly opposite Kadoorie Farm on Lam Kam Road.
-One of the most direct ways to reach the trail head is to catch a train to Fanling or Tai Po Market MTR and then take a taxi to Kadoorie Farm.
-For a cheaper alternative the 64K bus regularly departs from Tai Po Market MTR and stops directly outside the farm.
-The trail head can then be found right next to the bus stop on the opposite side of the road.
+One of the most direct ways to reach the trail head is to catch a train to Kam Sheung Road MTR and then take a taxi or 64K double-decker bus (MTR exit C) to Kadoorie Farm.
+The trail head can then be found right next to the bus stop.

 The path takes you straight into thick forest and the first of many large stone steps shortly appears - a sight for sore eyes if you know what's coming.
 Simply stick to the steps and follow the sign posts up to Tai To Yan.

 Push past the burn and eventually the tree coverage opens up to an exposed ridgeline with 360 degree panoramic views stretching across the New Territories.

 The hardest part is certainly over and the rest of the trail makes its way along a lightly undulated ridge all the way back to Fanling.
 If it's a clear day you'll be able to see Shenzhen and the neighbouring mountain ranges.

 As per, a trig point crowded by groups of hikers with ever-extending selfie sticks signifies the Tai To Yan summit.
 This is roughly the half way point.